Tea-n-Tech/professional-python/5-continuous-integration/README.md

 ## Basic Setup and Testing

-A basic workflow from GitHub slightlu adapted looks as follows:
+A basic workflow from GitHub slightly adapted looks as follows:

 ```yaml
 # Workflow name displayed